design-tokens/community-group/technical-reports/color/color-type.md

 # Color type

+## Hex - required support

 Colors can be represented through various formats.
-For color, the type property must be set to the string “color”.
+For color tokens, the type property must be set to the string “color”.
 For the value, the most common format to represent color through design tokens is a hex triplet.
 A hex triplet is a 6-digit, 24 bit, hexadecimal number that represents Red, Green, and Blue values as `#RRGGBB`.
+For the initial version of this spec, we expect tools to support Hex values, at minimum.

 | Pros                                       | Cons                                   |
 | ------------------------------------------ | -------------------------------------- |